sommerfeld-io/container-images/components/folderslint/README.md

 		"target/**"
 	]
 }
 ```

 ## License
-This container image is inheriting the [License from the GitHub repository](https://sommerfeld-io.github.io/container-images/about/license).
+This container image is inheriting the [MIT License from the GitHub repository](https://sommerfeld-io.github.io/container-images/about/license).

+The license from this GitHub repository is compatible with the [license from the folderslint project](https://github.com/denisraslov/folderslint/blob/master/LICENSE) (which is MIT as well).